devWRM/mm1/README.md

 ## Tech Stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-The Material-UI library was installed to style components.
+The Material-UI library was installed to add additional styling to components.

 * React
 * Material-UI